osfans/trime/README_en.md

 - Projects: [RIME]、[OpenCC]、[Android Traditional Chinese IME] and so on.

 ## Development History
-TRIME is the abbreviation of Tongwen RIME or ThaeRv Input Method.
+TRIME is the abbreviation of *Tongwen RIME* or *ThaeRv Input Method*.

 From the beginning, TRIME was written for TaeRv Pinyin, and named *TaeRv Input Method (泰如输入法)*.